ardlema/coursera-kmeans/README.md

 # K-Means

-You can find the starting files for this assignment here.

 In this assignment, you will implement the K-means algorithm for cluster detection, which is used to partition n vectors into k clusters.
 Here, vectors are separated into clusters based on their mutual similarity -- vectors that are closer to each other in space are more likely to end up in the same cluster, and the distant vectors are likely to be in different clusters.
 K-means has many applications: it is used in data mining, image filtering and signal processing.

 Here is a simple example -- let's say that we have a set of vectors in 2D space, as shown in the following figure: